Contributed Paper C211

 AuthorsMichael Huberty (USA)

 Nicola Justice (USA)

 Robert delMas (USA)

 PresenterMichael Huberty (United States)

-In the last decade, simulation-based methods for teaching statistical inference have been touted as effective for helping students develop authentic understanding of statistical modeling and inference.
-This research used problem-solving interviews designed to explore teachers’ understanding of statistical models and the connections between model, study design, data, and inference.
-The interviews were conducted with four secondary teachers who had one year of experience teaching an undergraduate-level simulation-based introductory statistics course (the CATALST curriculum).
-The results suggest that teachers were able to use the simulation-based methods effectively yet had several misconceptions that we posit carried over from their minimal formal non-simulation-based statistical education.
-This research has implications for the professional development of instructors who plan to teach using simulation-based methods.
+Simulation-based methods for teaching statistical inference have been touted as effective for helping students develop authentic understanding of statistical modeling and inference.
+This research used problem-solving interviews designed to explore teachers' understanding of statistical models and the connections between model, study design, data, and inference.
+The interviews were conducted with four secondary teachers who were teaching an undergraduate-level simulation-based introductory statistics course to secondary students.
+The results suggest that these teachers were able to use the simulation-based methods effectively, yet had several misconceptions that may stem from their non-simulation-based statistics education.
+This research has implications for the professional development of instructors who plan to teach statistics using simulation-based methods.